Luxury Villas in Portugal and Across the Algarve

 Ria Formosa Wetlands

-This intimate restaurant has a warm atmosphere, and serves some of the best Portuguese steak in Tavira.
+This intimate restaurant has a warm atmosphere and serves some of the best Portuguese steaks in Tavira.
 Reasonably priced and of consistently good quality, the cuisine is cooked and served fresh, so waiting times might be higher than average, but the food is well worth the wait.
 Book a table so as not to miss out!

 Cha Com Agua Salgada, Manta Rota